 Recognizing an Infection

-A root canal is designed to treat an infection of the pulp—the inner tooth and nerves.
+A root canal is designed to treat an infection of the pulp-the inner tooth and nerves.
 The pulp can become infected as a result of numerous causes, including untreated cavities or damage that develops after a break, chip, or injury.
 These nerves send signals to the brain to warn you of the infection that are translated as pain and sensitivity, which can make eating and normal activities difficult.
-Furthermore, if left untreated, an abscess may form, which can lead to more significant health problems and extreme discomfort.
+Furthermore, if left untreated, a tooth abscess may form, which can lead to more significant health problems and severe tooth pain or extreme discomfort.

 Common symptoms of an infection may include: